shellpad/shellpad.nvim/README.md

 - :Shell creates a new scratch buffer, instead of using the current buffer

 ### Differences with the :! command:
 -  :! opens a special buffer, you cannot move the cursor around inside it or do anything that you can do in normal buffers like yanking a line or gf or gF.
-All of that is possible with :Shell.
+The :! window is closed when you press any key.
+But :Shell buffers let you do those things.